gohugoio/hugo/docs/content/templates/partials.md

 Variable scoping
 ----------------

-As you might have noticed, `partial` calls receive two paramters.
+As you might have noticed, `partial` calls receive two parameters.

 1. The first is the name of the partial and determines the file location to be read.